MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Label settings that are not supported in the Security & Compliance Center

 Use the following table to identify which configuration settings of a migrated label are not supported for clients that use these labels, and whether you should publish the migrated label in the Security & Compliance Center.
-If you publish labels that are identified as to be excluded from publishing, no labels display for the clients that support unified labeling.
+If you publish labels that are identified to be excluded from publishing, no labels display for the clients that support unified labeling.

 |Label configuration|Supported in the Security & Compliance Center|Exclude from publishing|
 |-------------------|---------------------------------------------|-------------------------|